johnpyp/edgedb/docs/cli/index.rst

 .. rubric:: Configure CLI and REPL

-You can customize the behavior of the ``edgedb`` CLI and REPL with a global configuration file.
-The file is called ``cli.toml`` and its location differs between operating systems.
-Use :ref:`ref_cli_edgedb_info` to find the "Config" directory on your system.
+You can customize the behavior of the ``edgedb`` CLI and REPL with a ``cli.toml`` global configuration file.
+The location of ``cli.toml`` differs between operating systems, and can be found with the :ref:`ref_cli_edgedb_info` command which will display its location in the ``Config`` row of its output.

 The ``cli.toml`` has the following structure.
 All fields are optional:

 .. code-block::

     [shell]
-    expand-strings = true         # Stop escaping newlines in quoted strings history-size = 10000          # Set number of entries retained in history implicit-properties = false   # Print implicit properties of objects limit = 100                   # Set implicit LIMIT
+    expand-strings = true          # Stop escaping newlines in quoted strings history-size = 10000           # Set number of entries retained in history implicit-properties = false    # Print implicit properties of objects input-mode = "emacs"           # Set input mode.
+One of: vi, emacs limit = 100                    # Set implicit LIMIT
                                    # Defaults to 100, specify 0 to disable
+    idle-transaction-timeout = "1h"
-    input-mode = "emacs"          # Set input mode.
-One of: vi, emacs output-format = "default"     # Set output format.
+    output-format = "default"      # Set output format.
                                    # One of: default, json, json-pretty,
                                    # json-lines
+    display-typenames = true
     print-stats = "off"            # Print statistics on each query.
                                    # One of: off, query, detailed
     verbose-errors = false         # Print all errors with maximum verbosity

+* expand-strings: ``true`` to show line breaks when quoted strings contain ``\n``, ``false`` to display the ``\n`` on a single line
+* history-size:

 :ref:`Notes on network usage <ref_cli_edgedb_network>`